 We believe that the multi-year vesting requirements applicable to both stock options and RSUs encourage employee retention.
-The 2021 RSUs grants to our named executive officers are scheduled to vest annually over a four-year period.
-One quarter of the 2021 option grants vest on the first anniversary of the date of grant and then monthly over a subsequent four-year period.
+The 2022 RSUs grants to our named executive officers are scheduled to vest annually over a four-year period.
+One quarter of the 2022 option grants vest on the first anniversary of the date of grant and then monthly over a subsequent four-year period.
 Both types of equity awards are subject to the executive's continuing service on each vesting date and to the vesting acceleration provisions of the company's key executive change in control and severance plan, as discussed further below.

-Per the terms of our equity incentive plans and as confirmed under a leave of absence agreement with Mr. Ostadan, the vesting of Mr. Ostadan's equity awards was suspended during his leave of absence.
-His leave of absence began in November 2021 and ended during February 2022.
+Per the terms of our equity incentive plans and as confirmed under a leave of absence agreement with Mr. Ostadan, the vesting of Mr. Ostadan's equity awards, including his 2022 annual equity awards, was suspended during his leave of absence.
+His leave of absence began on November 20, 2021 and ended February 28, 2022.
+The vesting of his equity awards also was adjusted to reflect his part-time employment status, which commenced upon his return from his leave of absence.